lautaroelkin/koreader-page-scrubber/README.md

  1. Open a book in KOReader.
  2. Go to **Settings** (⚙️) > **Gestures** > **Reader**.
  3. Choose your preferred gesture and assign it to **Page Scrubber**
-> You can only lunch one patch of this collection at a time, don't try to activate more than one because it won't work.
+> You can only lunch one patch of this collection at a time, if you try to activate more than one it won't work.